 Experts agree that physicians should help overweight patients make sustainable lifestyle choices to help create even a small amount of sustained weight loss that can lead to significant health improvements.

-8. Sleeping more may improve your chances of losing weight.
+8. Sleeping more may improve your chances of losing weight, according to various sleep and weight loss facts.

 According to a study of 245 women who participated in a half-year-long weight loss program, those who had better sleep quality and got at least seven hours of sleep every night improved their likelihood of successful weight loss by a significant 33%.